New Plant Varieties

 Filing authority: the Ministry of Agriculture and Rural Development through the National Service of Seeds Inspection and Certification (SNICS).

-Duration of the protection: eighteen years for perennial species (forest, fruits, vines and ornamental) and their implant-carriers, and fifteen years for other species, not included in the perennial type.
+Duration of the protection: eighteen years for perennial species (forest, fruits, vines and ornamental) and their rootstocks, and fifteen years for other species, not included in the perennial type.

-Nullification – revocation: there is a nullity procedure whenever the requirements of the law were not fulfilled, and the revocation of the plant variety obtention title whenever its characteristics have been altered.
+Nullification – revocation: there is a nullity procedure whenever the requirements of the law were not fulfilled.
+Any interested party may offer information leading the authority to start the nullity procedure, and the revocation of the plant variety obtention title whenever: the maintenance fees have not been paid during two years, the plant variety's characteristics have been altered, propagation material was not submitted according to the law or when the plant variety lost the conditions for filing.

 Infringements: are considered infringements: to modify the denomination of the plant variety; to pretend being the owner without being it; to produce, distribute, or sell a variety without authorization.